RuiZiHan/SLS/README.md

-# <mark> S </mark>traightforward Layer-wise Pruning for More Efficient Visual Adaptation
+# Straightforward Layer-wise Pruning for More Efficient Visual Adaptation